brettvanderwerff/bitool/README.md

 Warning: A work in progress hobby project to learn low level network tools.
-Currently it is able to download a torrent, slowly :) .
+Currently it is able to download a torrent, slowly, most of the time :) .
 Project is very incomplete and may be insecure use at your own risk.

 ## Installation